 Working in Partnership

 Working in unison with our partners, we know we can achieve our goal of easier sustainable travel.
 But it's not just partners we're collaborating with, it's our industry peers too.
 Booking.com is a founding member of Travalyst, a not-for-profit organisation made up of leading travel companies working together to make travel a catalyst for good in the world.
-We work in partnership with Sustainable Hospitality Alliance and the Global Sustainable Tourism Council to find a collective solution to making travel more sustainable.
+We work in partnership with the Global Sustainable Tourism Council to find a collective solution to making travel more sustainable.
 We're also a signatory of the Global Tourism Plastics Initiative.
-Created by the UNWTO, UNEP and Ellen McArthur Foundation, the initiative aims to end global plastic pollution in tourism – an important cause we're committed to supporting.
+Created by the UNWTO, UNEP and Ellen MacArthur Foundation, the initiative aims to end global plastic pollution in tourism – an important cause we're committed to supporting.

 To give back to the places that have given us so much, we created an employee volunteer programme that empowers our workforce to support destinations during business hours.
 Since the programme began in 2014, over 172,000 work hours have been donated, by almost 6,000 employees, across more than 2,100 sustainability projects worldwide – from designing complex funding models to simply cleaning up after events.